Frequently Asked Questions

 Who is the “Brick-by-Brick” Programme for?

-The Brick-by-Brick programme is for young people, aged from preschool to adulthood who enjoy building LEGO®models and need support with social communication, friendships or language.
+The Brick-by-Brick® programme is for children and young people, aged from preschool to adulthood who enjoy building LEGO® models and need support with social communication, friendships, or language.
 It was originally developed with young people on the autism spectrum in mind, who may be very able in some areas, but need extra support and encouragement to promote their social development.

-Over the years, we’ve seen indications that any young person who enjoys LEGO® play and needs extra support with social interaction, language and communcation might benefit from the Brick-by-Brick programme.
+Over the years, we’ve seen indications that any young person who enjoys LEGO® play and needs extra support with social interaction, language, communication and emotional wellbeing might benefit from the Brick-by-Brick® programme.
 LEGO® play is gender neutral.

 What age is it suitable for?

 The programme is very flexible and can be adapted to a wide range of ages, strengths and needs.
-You need to adapt the activity and the type of LEGO or DUPLO used, depending on the age and needs of the people you are working with.
+We tend to recommend age 5 upwards due to the language demands involved.
+Facilitators need to adapt the activity and the type of LEGO or DUPLO used, depending on the age and needs of the children or young people in Brick Club.

 What is the evidence behind the Brick-by-Brick programme?